cetp/ALFA/README.md

 # ALFA
 ALFA (Assess LeaF Area) is a simple collection of functions to aid with the estimation of leaf area from scanned images.
-It can process single scans or multiple images in a directory using one or multiple cores.
+It can process single scans or multiple images in a single directory using one or multiple cores.
 ALFA returns estimated areas for all leaf fragments in an image, or for each of them individually.

-ALFA is written in python and utilises the power of the [OpenCV](https://opencv.org/) library to quickly analyse your images.
-You can interface with the functions via python, R or command line interfaces to best match your workflow.
+ALFA is written in Python and utilises the power of the [OpenCV](https://opencv.org/) library to quickly analyse your images.
+You can interface with the functions via python, R or the command line to best match your workflow.
 Instructions on how to get going can be found below.

 This package was developed by [Boris Bongalov](https://bongalov.com) with substantial input from [Sabine Both](https://www.une.edu.au/staff-profiles/ers/sabine-both) and [C. E. Timothy Paine](https://www.une.edu.au/staff-profiles/ers/timothy-paine) and [Mitchell Welch](https://www.une.edu.au/staff-profiles/science-and-technology/mitchell-welch).
 For detail on the background and motivation of this project, please consult our article introducing ALFA: Paine CET, Bongalov B, Welch, M, and Both S. "‘ALFA’ (Assess LeaF Area): An optimal method for assessing leaf area" (in prep).
-Methods in Ecology & Evolution
+Methods in Ecology & Evolution.

 Please report any bugs or problems to [C. E. Timothy Paine](mailto:cetpaine@gmail.com).
 Pull requests are welcome!